dalethomas81/HamMessenger/README.md

 - remove buttons

 TODO (software):
-- add "quick message" functionality. currently to send a message you need to use serial commands.
+- add "quick message" functionality. currently to send a message you highlight 'Messages' on the home screen and press the right key.
 - add ability to program the radio for 'plug-n-play' experience (is this possible?)
 - add store and recall messages in SD card to save dynamic memory